Skip to content

 Name

 The International Astronomical Union’s (IAU) Working Group on Star Names (WGSN) officially approved the name Rigel for Beta Orionis A on June 30, 2016.
-Even though the name formally applies only to the brightest component, it is commonly used for the entire star system and its individual components.
+Even though the name formally applies only to the brightest component, it is commonly used for the entire star system and its individual components (Rigel A, Rigel B, and Rigel C).

 Rigel has been known by many different names across different cultures.
-The Chinese know it as the Seventh Star of Three Stars, referring to the Chinese Three Stars (參宿) asterism, which originally consisted of the three stars of Orion’s Belt, but was later expanded to include four other bright stars of Orion.
+The Chinese know it as the Seventh Star of Three Stars, referring to the Chinese Three Stars (參宿) asterism.
+The asterism originally consisted of the three stars of Orion’s Belt, but was later expanded to include the four other bright stars of Orion.

-The Lacandon people of Mexico called the star tunsel, meaning “the little woodpecker.”
+The Lacandon people of Mexico called Rigel tunsel, meaning “the little woodpecker.”

-The Wotjobaluk koori of Victoria in Australia knew Rigel as Yerrerdet-kurrk.
-It represented the mother-in-law of Totyerguil, marked by Altair.
+The Wotjobaluk koori of Victoria in Australia knew the star as Yerrerdet-kurrk.
+Rigel represented the mother-in-law of Totyerguil (Altair).
 The distance between the two stars symbolized the taboo of a man approaching his mother-in-law.

-The Boorong people of Victoria called the star Collowgullouric Warepil, while the Wardaman people of the Northern Territory knew it as the Red Kangaroo Leader Unumburrgu, who led ceremonies when the constellation was high in the sky.
+The Boorong people of Victoria called Rigel Collowgullouric Warepil, while the Wardaman people of the Northern Territory knew it as the Red Kangaroo Leader Unumburrgu, who led ceremonies when the constellation Orion was high in the sky.
 The other bright stars of Orion represented his tools and followers.

-The Māori people of New Zealand knew the star as Puanga, a daughter of Rehua, the chief of all stars, represented by Antares.
+The Māori people of New Zealand knew Rigel as Puanga, a daughter of Rehua, the chief of all stars, represented by Antares.
 Rigel’s heliacal rising heralded the appearance of the Pleiades, known as Matariki, in the morning sky in late May or early June, symbolizing the Māori New Year.

 Location